Vaping

 Is vaping safe?

-Although research is ongoing, the growing popularity and widespread availability of vaping devices poses some concerns.
-Vaping can increase the risk of:
+Although research is ongoing, vaping devices pose some concerns.
+Vaping can increase the risk for:

-• oral health effects including dry mouth, saliva thickening, mouth sores/ulcers, cavities and gum disease
+• oral health issues, including dry mouth, saliva thickening, dental cavities, bad breath, and gum disease

 • burn injuries from exploding battery-powered vaping devices